-Drs.
-Joris J. van Zundert (1972) is a senior researcher and developer in humanities computing.
-He holds a research position in the department of literary studies and the Digital Humanities Lab at the Huygens Institute for the History of The Netherlands, a research institute of The Netherlands Royal Academy of Arts and Sciences (KNAW).
-His main research interest is in computational algorithms for the analysis of literary and historic texts, and the nature and properties of humanities information and data modeling.
+Dr. Joris J. van Zundert (1972) is a senior researcher and developer in humanities computing in the department of literary studies and the Digital Humanities Lab at the Huygens Institute of the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam, The Netherlands.
+His research focuses on computational algorithms to analyze literary and historical texts, and on aspects of humanities information and data modeling.
 His PhD research in the field of Science and Technology Studies focused on methodological effects of the interaction between software engineers and humanities scholars.
 He was awarded the title of doctor “cum laude” (with honors) on the basis of his dissertation Scholarship in Interaction in 2022.
 His computational analytic work focuses on the correlation between text immanent features of texts and sociological processes around the concept of literature.
-However, he also keeps himself occupied with computational approaches to stemmatology, narratology, and scholarly editions.
+He is also involved in developing computational approaches to stemmatology, narratology, and scholarly editions.

 A Short Bio

 Joris van Zundert was attracted to the Huygens Institute in 2005 to form a digital humanities research and development group.
 Subsequently he headed the ‘Digital Humanities Software R&D Team’ from 2006 until 2009.
 Between 2009 and 2012 he was the appointed project manager of the Royal Academy’s Alphalab project—a cooperative project by six Royal Academy institutes to determine the requirements of a digital infrastructure for humanities and to explore and test drive the possibilities of computational humanities for that field.
 In 2007 he also became Chair of the European funded Interedition project, which grew into a European/US initiative to foster interoperability and collaboration in tool development for digital textual scholarship.
 In 2012 he was added to the management team of the Huygens Institute for the History of the Netherlands and became responsible for the 3 year Methodology research programme aimed at integrating suitable digital tools and techniques into the humanities methodological approaches.
 Since 2016 he is full senior researcher in the department of Literary Studies of the same institute.